Last updated on February 2nd, 2026 at 12:56 pm

 Knock Knee (Genu Valgum)

-Lack of balanced diet especially vitamin D, calcium, and phosphorous.
+- Utkatasana (Chair Pose): Builds thigh strength and corrects knee alignmenthosphorous.
 It may happen due to Rickets, Weak legs, Obesity during childhood, overweight, etc.

 Bow Legs (Genu Varum)

-- Garudasana (Eagle Pose): Helps improve balance and alignment.
+- Garudasana (Eagle Pose): Strengthens inner thighs and improves leg alignment

 Flat Foot (Pes Planus)